zuun1989/ccminer-kudaraidee/README.txt

   -a, --algo=ALGO       specify the algorithm to use
                           0x10 		  use to mine ChainOX
+                          allium      use to mine Garlic
+                          argon2d1000 use to mine Zero Dynamics Cash
                           bastion     use to mine Joincoin
                           bitcore     use to mine Bitcore's Timetravel10
                           blake       use to mine Saffroncoin (Blake256)